 Some of the weight gain that comes with aging can be attributed to the process of sarcopenia.
 Once you reach age 30, you begin to lose about one percent of your muscle mass every year.
 This process accelerates in your forties.
 Why does muscle loss cause weight gain?
 The speed of our metabolism is directly dependent on how much lean muscle mass we have.
 In other words, the more muscle you have, the more calories your metabolism will burn, and vice versa.

 One way to prevent muscle loss and build up your lean muscle mass is to eat plenty of protein.
 I recommend my patients build their meals around lean protein sources, such as fresh salmon or tuna, lean ground turkey, or chicken.
 Not only will protein help to prevent muscle loss, it will also keep you feeling full and satiated between meals, helping to sidestep mindless snacking and empty calories.

 Another great strategy for combating mid-life weight gain with protein is to swap out a meal for a high protein smoothie.
 Taking a short break from solid foods encourages your body to tap into fat stores for energy, improves metabolism, decreases inflammation in the body, and reduces risks for type 2 diabetes, amongst other health benefits.
 Combining the technique of intermittent fasting with a protein source ensures that your muscles will stay fed and nourished.
 I recommend a protein powder that is a combination of whey and casein.
 Whey reaches your muscles quickly, preventing breakdown, and casein digests more slowly, keeping you feeling full for a longer period of time.
-I have developed a mix of blend of proteins, vitamins, and minerals specifically designed to aid weight loss, though any low calorie, unsweetened combination of these two protein sources will work well.

 Work Out with Weights